 1. Set and handle expectations

 three.
-Contain IT early and sometimes
+Contain IT early and infrequently

 COOs initially purchased RPA and hit a wall throughout implementation, prompting them to ask IT’s assist (and forgiveness), Viadro says.
 Now “citizen builders” with out technical experience are utilizing cloud software program to implement RPA proper of their enterprise models, Kuder says.
-Usually, the CIO tends to step in and block them.
+Typically, the CIO tends to step in and block them.
 Kuder and Viadro say that enterprise heads should contain IT from the outset to make sure they get the sources they require.

 four.
 Poor design, change administration can wreak havoc